 NRO CURRENT ACCOUNT

-Park your Indian earnings or remit funds through various channels; NRO Rupee Current Account is an ideal account for foreign corporate bodies and foreign nationals on visits to India.
+Park your Indian earnings or remit funds through various channels; NRO Rupee Current Account is an ideal account for foreign nationals on visits to India.

 Features & Benefits